 5. Planning the Types of UAT Testing

 There are different types of acceptance tests, like alpha testing, beta testing, contract acceptance testing, and regulation acceptance testing.
 When planning, determine the types of tests that are applicable to your product.
 For software, UAT generally includes alpha and beta testing.
 Contract testing and regulatory compliance testing are primarily conducted in the aviation and healthcare sector.

 While defining the test plan and strategy, details on the QA process and workflow are documented and shared with the team.
 Because the user acceptance test team is composed of testers external to the QA team, some restrictions might come up with access to internal tools and documents, and the process might need some tweaking.
 Setting up a UAT workflow on how to report issues, provide feedback, arrange technical aid, and deciding communication guidelines will help everyone involved in the testing.

+What is user acceptance testing?
 Apart from improving the product, UAT also establishes an expectation upfront on how the final product will work.
 UAT builds confidence among the team.
 Looking at the current trend, many startups spend a significant percentage of the QA budget on conducting UAT because it can ultimately provide what customers want.
 Nowadays, we also see that instead of waiting until a release to perform a user acceptance test, UAT is conducted during the sprint, which reduces the cost of fixing a bug identified at a later stage.